Mariful-Islam/fin/README.md

 11. Type the two command to create database migration --- "python manage.py makemigrations" then "python manage.py migrate.
 12. To create superuser using this command --- "python manage.py createsuperuser" and enter name, email and password.
 13. To execute the web application --- "python manage.py runserver"

+## Description

+1. A user can send money to another user and also receive money.
+So, the amount of money that was sent is minus from the sender account and added to the receiver account.
+2. Easily send and receive money through REST API which is developed using Django Rest Framework.
+3. A react app was also developed to test the REST API such transfer money using the API.
+4. The application (FIN) records the ledger and transaction.
+Also, generates transaction ID to identify the transaction.
+5. Download ledger and transactions record as csv file.
+6. The application shows the list of users which have bank accounts.
+7. Every user has to create a bank account otherwise he/she cannot send or receive money.
+Every bank account has a unique account ID which is suggested or customized in the bank account creation time.
+8. In the react FIN app, a user can perform all actions.
+9. Apply algorithms, data structure and my knowledge regularly to increase efficiency, scalability, reusability, security.